 10 things to do instead of yelling at your kids

 - Take a deep breath and use the catch phrase you decided on to help you gain more (mental) energy.
 Use sincere empathy – not sarcasm.

-- Walk away until you can get calm down so you respond (not react) to your kiddo.
+- Walk away until you can calm down so you respond (not react) to your kiddo.
 Let them know you need some time to think about what’s going to happen.
 They’ll follow you and wonder.
 Just let them know they “don’t need to worry about it.”

 - Remind yourself: “My goal is connection not control.”
 What can you do to emphasize connection?

-- Set up some time to have at least a few hours once a week to yourself.
+- Set up some time to have at least a few hours once a week for yourself.
 Okay, we can call it self-care but it’s just having much needed time off.
 After all, every other job gets time off.

 - Use phrases like “Hmm” and “I see” when they lash out.
 You are a safe place and that’s why you’re getting the brunt of their emotions.
 Do not engage when they respond like this.

-- Speaking of high emotions, if they’re trying to keep yourself from yelling back at them.
+- Speaking of high emotions, if you’re trying to keep yourself from yelling back at them.
 Instead, ask “Would a hug help?”
 This helps often with littles.
 Never underestimate the power of a hug.